-3.14.2 Reloading the File from a Remote System
+3.13.2 Reloading the File from a Remote System

 After you have modified the configuration file according to the sections earlier in this chapter, follow these steps to save the file and reload it.

-1 Establish an FTP connection to the router:
+These steps assume that you have left your FTP session running.
+If you closed it, you must open a new connection; repeat steps 1 through 4 in Section 3.3.2, "Opening the File from a Remote System."